zentrum-lexikographie/dwdsmor/README.md

 ## Prerequisites

 [GNU/Linux](https://www.debian.org/)
-: Development, builds and tests of DWDSmor are performed on the current stable distribution of [Debian GNU/Linux](https://debian.org/).
+: Development, builds and tests of DWDSmor are performed on [Debian GNU/Linux](https://debian.org/).
 While other UNIX-like operating systems such as MacOS should work, too, they are not actively supported.

 [Python >= v3.9](https://www.python.org/)
 : DWDSmor targets Python as its primary runtime environment.
 The DWDSmor